created Apr 17, 2019 - updated Jul 10, 2019

 Why would the NY Times rely on the cesspool of the internet to gauge reader reactions and concerns?

-The NY Times boasts a large and talented IT staff or technical R&D department.
+The NY Times boasts a large and talented IT staff and a technical R&D department.
 The NY Times could create its own digital feedback system that would not rely on the toxicity of Twitter.

 This got me thinking about how incredible it would be if the NY Times implemented a digital feedback system, based upon Webmentions, similar to what I implemented with my concept message board site kleete.com.